holozeros/minimal-linux-desktop/Chroot environment/README.md

 rm -rf /tools
 ```
 ## Backup
-In the chroot environmennt as lfs.
+In the chroot environmennt as root.
 ```
-exit  # It will be change to root user from lfs. umount $LFS/dev{/pts,}
+exit  # It will be change into host environment from chroot environmennt. su - umount $LFS/dev{/pts,}
 umount $LFS/{sys,proc,run}
 export LFS=/mnt/lfs
 cd $LFS
-tar -cJpf $HOME/lfs11-tools.tar.xz .
+tar -cJpf /PATH/to/lfs11-tools.tar.xz .
 ```
 ## Restore ( when starting over from here at a later step )
 On the host.